Juan Antonio Coloma Correa

-Juan Antonio Coloma Correa (born 15 July 1956) is a Chilean politician who currently serves as a member of the Senate of Chile.
+Juan Antonio Coloma Correa (born 15 July 1956) is a Chilean politician who currently serves as Ambassador of Chile to Spain.

+From 2002 to 2026 he was a member of the Senate of Chile.
 Similarly, he is father of the deputy Juan Antonio Coloma Álamos.
 On 15 March 2023 to 19 March 2024, he was elected President of the Senate.

 He served as President of the Senate for the 2023–2024 legislative term.
 A long-time member of his party, he previously held positions as its Secretary-General (1994–2001), Vice-President (2002–2004) and President (2008–2012).

 He served as a member of the Chamber of Deputies of Chile for the former 31st District for three consecutive terms (1990–2002), and later as senator for the 10th Circunscription of the Maule Region between 2002 and 2018.

 Since March 2018 he has represented the reformed 9th Circunscription of the same region for the 2018–2026 legislative period.

 Biography

 Born in Santiago, Coloma is the son of Fernando Coloma and Carmen Correa Larraín, and grandson of the conservative politician Juan Antonio Coloma Mellado.

 He studied at Colegio San Ignacio de El Bosque and earned his law degree from the Pontifical Catholic University of Chile, graduating in 1979 with the «Carlos Casanueva Award».
 He is married to María Cecilia Álamos Jordán and has eight children, including deputy Juan Antonio Coloma Álamos.